-Money in the bank may seem super-secure, but if, over time due to inflation, your cash buys you less and less stuff, that’s a loss of wealth.
-While inflation has been tame for decades, from 1972–1981 the US dollar lost almost half its value (see A1 in chart.).
-In 1980 alone, the value of the dollar fell by 14%!
-This “Great Inflation” was a financially devastating time period—which some fear we may be doomed to revisit soon.
-Let’s review how various asset classes performed during America’s most recent period of significant dollar erosion.
+One of the main reasons we NEED to invest is to beat inflation’s constant erosion of value.
+Money in the bank may seem super-secure, but if, over time, due to inflation, your cash buys you less and less stuff, that’s a loss of wealth.
+The world got a small taste of high inflation in the aftermath of COVID upheavals.
+But that brief foray into high inflation was nothing compared to some historical episodes.
+For example, from 1972–1981 the US dollar lost almost half its value (see A1 in chart.).
+In 1980 alone, the value of the dollar fell by 14% (B1)!
+This “Great Inflation” was a financially devastating period, which some fear we may be doomed to revisit soon.

 Chart Navigation

 Line 1 on the chart lists annualized investment returns during the initial “stagflation” period, when inflation skyrocketed from 2% to over 14%.
 Line 2 showcases the next decade, when inflation was blunted and fell drastically (after interest rates were raised to double digits!).
 Line 5 encompasses the whole 20-year time period.
 Lines 3 and 4 are presented cumulatively and after subtracting the effects of inflation (or what professionals call the “real” return).
-These two lines highlights how painful and volatile an inflationary environment was to investors.
-And the data as a whole points to some practical guidance for investing in the face of inflation.
+These two lines highlight how painful and volatile an inflationary environment was to investors.
+And Line 5, the data as a whole, points to some practical guidance for investing in the face of inflation.

-Cash is Not Too Bad
+Cash Is Not Too Bad

-Interestingly, cash (in this case, represented by money market funds) didn’t do badly at all during the 1970s and 1980s despite the high inflation.
+Interestingly, cash (in this case, represented by money-market funds) didn’t do badly at all during the 1970s and 1980s despite the high inflation.
 Why?
 Rates paid by banks on liquid savings rose as quickly as inflation did, so savers earned double digits in the early 1980s!
 (Sounds like a dream, right?)
-As you can see (B1, B2 compared to A1, A2), cash yields surpassed inflation during that time period.
+As you can see (B1, B2 compared to A1, A2), cash yields surpassed inflation during that period.

 Bonds Were Busted